SofijaErkin/basic-tool-mac/vscode/fix_all_delete_extension_for_vscode.md

 [StarCoder: A State-of-the-Art LLM for Code(Hugging Face)](https://huggingface.co/blog/starcoder).

+    (Developing)In vscode, Not open Run and Debug side bar & click Launch Extension Because no Launch Extension to click while open Run and Debug side bar (Configuring)Not configure which endpoint to where request will be sent and special tokens.
+    Because do not know what difference between huggingface model id and  custom endpoint

 [FauxPilot: an open-source alternative to GitHub Copilot(GitHub Open Project)](https://github.com/fauxpilot/fauxpilot).

 [CodeWhisperer: AI Code Generator(Amazon Org.)](https://aws.amazon.com/codewhisperer/).